The Lessons of Cultivating Alliances

 I believe it’s essential to have multiple allies, some outside my own department, to understand other viewpoints better.
 I look for people that will be invested in my success and will give critical feedback.
 As I aspire to lead an organization one day, being a humble and effective leader is a requirement, so I keep developing myself in a way that advances my career.

 Establishing these relationships is a priority because they can ease my acclimatization into the organization faster, allowing me to hit the ground running.
-They can help me understand the organization’s culture, the subculture of the different teams I will need to work with, and they can offer introductions to my counterparts and their leaders within those teams.
+They can help me understand the organization’s culture, and the subculture of the different teams I will need to work with, and they can offer introductions to my counterparts and their leaders within those teams.

 Allies can also give guidance when it comes to presenting to leadership.
 They can offer context on who the leaders are, their leadership styles, what they like to see in presentations, formats of presentations, and most notably, how to make an impact via storytelling.